Skip to main content

 The use of the operating grant will be reported in connection with the application for the following year’s operating grant.
 The application form includes a separate section for this, and the mandatory attachments submitted with the application form are a part of reporting the last year's grant as well.

-If the applicant has received an operating grant in 2022 but is not applying for a grant in 2023, the applicant must submit a separate report on the use of the 2022 grant to liikunta.avustukset@hel.fi.
-The report must be submitted by 31 December 2023.
+If the applicant has received an operating grant in previous year but is not applying for a grant in current year, the applicant must submit a separate report on the use of the previous year grant to liikunta.avustukset@hel.fi (Link opens default mail program).
+The report must be submitted by the end of September following the grant year.
 The report must indicate the use and allocation of the grant.
-Furthermore, approved financial statements, an annual report and an audit report for 2022 must be attached to the email.
+Furthermore, approved financial statements, an annual report and an audit report for previous year must be attached to the email.

-Instructions on completing the application form 2023 (pdf, in Finnish)
+Instructions on completing the application form 2024(Link leads to external service) (pdf, in Finnish)

-The contact details of personnel providing personalised guidance on sports grants are available on the Contact details page.
+The contact details of personnel providing personalised guidance on sports grants are available on the Contact details page(Link leads to external service).

 Apply for grant